pypemaker/Boxed/README.md

 Regarding TOTAL_PLAYERS:
-Maximum amount of players is theoretically limitless, though sync issues have been observed around five or more players. logic best be moved to the server, but as a POC this is more than enough.
+Maximum amount of players is theoretically limitless, though sync issues have been observed around five or more players.
+Logic best be moved to the server, but as a POC this is more than enough.
-Note: the maximum number of players is directly tied to the number of colours available in the Player class list.
-Also, server and client need to be update manually a function has not been implemented for that yet.
+Note: the maximum number of players is directly tied to the number of colours available in the Player class 'P_COLOURS' list.
+Also, server and client need to be update manually, a function has not been implemented for that yet.
 Nor is there any off-board GUI support for len(players) greater than two, mainly labels placement.

 Regarding Connectivity:
 Socket capabilities have been added in retrospect.